Carson City Water Resource Recovery Facility

 Carson City, NV 89701

-The Wastewater Reclamation Facility is located on the northwest corner of Fairview Drive and E. Fifth Street in Carson City.
+The Water Resource Recovery Facility is located on the northwest corner of Fairview Drive and E. Fifth Street in Carson City.
 The facility is authorized under Permit #NEV90008 and NV0023591 by the Division of Environmental Protection for application of treated effluent on various lands for irrigation purposes.
-The divisions within Wastewater Reclamation structure are: Administration, Operations, Maintenance and Laboratory.
+The divisions within the Water Resource Recovery structure are: Administration, Operations, Maintenance and Laboratory.
 The facility is staffed seven days a week, with designated personnel on standby after hours.

 Wastewater Treatment & Reuse